Find a Community

 Helping Residents Connect Through Faith

 Dan began the Bible study group about five years ago as a way to connect with residents outside of his usual role running the community—and as a way to practice his faith.
+It’s not uncommon for older adults to become more spiritual as they age.
 “I came to know the Lord about 12 years ago,” says Dan, who grew up Catholic.
 “That Five Star supported my starting the group says a lot about the company and its commitment to finding ways to help residents feel connected and letting team members ply their own creativity.”

 As many as 10 residents have met every week for most of the past five years.
 The group Dan started is an example of how Five Star team members go beyond their professional roles to get to know residents personally, the better to meet their needs.
 In Dan’s experience, Bible study seems especially well suited to connecting with people who have dementia.
 “They’ve gone from a lifetime of activity to limited activity because of their dementia,” he says.
 “But God can still reach them.”